 Android was initially produced by a company called Android, Inc., in 2003.
 The company was purchased in 2005 by Google and the first non-beta version of the OS, Android 1.0, debuted for the HTC Dream smartphone in September 2008.
 New versions followed fairly regularly, and with the release of 1.1 in February 2009, all Android releases since have carried cutesy pastry-, candy- or dessert-based nicknames.

-Below is the junk food-based version roundup as of 2013.
-I've lumped some sub-versions of initial releases together, so the dates on some of these reflects only the dates of the initial releases.
+Below is the junk food-based version roundup.
+I've lumped some of the point releases together, so the date on some of these reflects only the date of the initial releases.

 Because Android is made by Google, you'll need a Google account to use an Android phone.
 My Google account, which was created in 2004 when I got a Gmail account, then rolled into the Google account architecture some years later, is what I used to set up my Android phone and access the Google Play Store.
 A Google account is also necessary for using services like Google Wallet, Google Drive, Google+, Google Talk and even Google search settings.
 Additionally, your phone contacts and browser bookmarks are automatically synced to the Google Cloud from your phone.

 Heavily-modified custom versions of the various Android releases are widely distributed around the 'net.
 They are known as ROMs.
 A number of technical hoops must be jumped through with the device's configuration to install them and ensure that they work.
 Some of the more popular ROMs include ClockWorkMOD and CyanogenMod.
 No, I'm not sure why they're referred to as "ROMs", when "ROM" means "read-only memory" and "ROM" in this case represents a modified (decidedly not read-only) build of Android.